DarekDGB/DGB-Quantum-Wallet-Guard/README.md

 ## 🌐 Vision

-To provide DigiByte with a future‑proof, intelligent wallet protection layer that complements the Quantum Shield Network and prepares the ecosystem for full PQC migration.
+To provide DigiByte with a future-proof, intelligent wallet protection layer that completes the Quantum Shield Network and prepares the ecosystem for full PQC migration.

 ---

-© 2025 DarekDGB – Open‑source protection for DigiByte.
+© 2025 DarekDGB – Open-source protection for DigiByte